SirIle/sirile.github.io/content/cv.md

 ### Vastuu Group Oy – Chief Technology Officer
 *Helsinki, Finland · 2021–2024*

-Took on the challenge of resetting a mid-sized SaaS company's (18M€ revenue) technology direction.
+Joined as a mid-sized SaaS company's (18M€ revenue) CTO to reset the technology direction.
 Software development had been outsourced and the engineering culture had gone with it; my job was to bring both back, working with a small team and startup-level urgency to set the company up for an AI-enabled future.

 - Created and implemented the IT strategy and technology roadmap from scratch
 - Rebuilt the in-house engineering culture after years of outsourced development